samuelvl/3D-dlp-scanner-system/README.md

 ## Instruction Manual
 If you just want to **test the system** you only need last MATLAB version to date (tested with R2016b).
 Download **[MATLAB script](matlab)** and run **algorithm.m** which will display a 3D object representation as example.

-If you want to **build the whole system** you will need:
+If you want to **build the whole system** you will need next components:
 * **[Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)** with last version of **[Raspbian Jessie lite](https://www.raspberrypi.org/downloads/raspbian/)** or similar installed.
 * **[DLP LightCrafter 4500](http://www.ti.com/tool/dlplcr4500evm)**.
 * **MATLAB R2016b** version or higher.
 * Any camera, e.g. the **smartphone camera**.

+And **the steps** to set up the system are following:

 1. Connect everything as specified on page 5 of **[technical project documentation](Project.pdf)**.
-2. Change HDMI resolution to 912x1140 editing /boot/config.txt file:
+2. Change RPi HDMI resolution to projector resolution 912x1140 editing **/boot/config.txt** file:
 ```
 hdmi_group=2
 hdmi_mode=87